Harsha-096/PCOS-Ultrasound-Image-Classification-using-Two-Stream-CNN-Transformer-Attention/README.md

 ### Download :- [Dataset(PCOS)](https://drive.google.com/drive/folders/1wW_mjlxlU2MMqjJlICzA1Xn8fyAYqeFd?usp=sharing)
 ## 📄 Description

-This project implements a **Two-Stream Convolutional Neural Network (CNN) with Transformer Attention** to classify ultrasound images for **Polycystic Ovary Syndrome (PCOS)** detection.
-The model intelligently splits input images, processes both halves through separate CNN streams, and integrates their outputs using multi-head self-attention to enhance classification accuracy.
-The pipeline is designed for medical image analysis and delivers robust and interpretable performance in identifying PCOS-infected and non-infected cases.
+This project focuses on classifying Polycystic Ovary Syndrome (PCOS) ultrasound images into two categories: "infected" and "noninfected."
+The model employs a two-stream Convolutional Neural Network (CNN) combined with a Transformer attention mechanism to enhance feature extraction and classification accuracy.
+The dataset consists of 11,784 images, which were preprocessed, balanced, and split into training, validation, and test sets.
+The model achieved a test accuracy of 99.34%, demonstrating its effectiveness in PCOS diagnosis.

 ## 🚀 Features